Harris' husband, Doug Emhoff, poised to break stereotypes

 “You just have to be someone that people can see themselves in," he said.
 “People love chatting with him and getting pictures with him.
 He's always full of dad jokes and he's really disarming."

-He also developed a close friendship with Jill Biden, a former second lady, and the two campaigned together frequently in states including Iowa and New Hampshire during the primary.
-Jill Biden has said she wants to keep teaching at a community college, as she did when Joe Biden was the vice president.
+He also developed a close friendship with Jill Biden, a former second lady, and the two campaigned together frequently in states including Iowa and New Hampshire.
+Jill Biden has said she wants to keep teaching at a community college, as she did when Joe Biden was the vice-president .

 Harris on Monday tweeted a photo of herself and Emhoff smiling on the night Biden was announced the winner of the election.